What is the census?

 What happens after Census Day?

-At the end of March and into April, our census field officers will be visiting households that have not completed the survey.
+Our census field officers will be visiting households that have not completed the survey.
 They will encourage people to complete the census and help you to access further help if you need it.
 Our field officers will never need to enter your house.
 Find out more about Census 2021 and coronavirus.

 Initial findings are expected to be published in March 2022, with full data released in March 2023.